-12.2.1 - Straight Line Backing
+Straight Line Backing

-You may be asked to back your vehicle in a straight line between two rows of cones without touching or crossing over the exercise boundaries.
-(See Figure 12.1.)
+You will be asked to back your vehicle in a straight line between two rows of cones without touching or crossing over the exercise boundaries.
+You will be scored on the number of pull-ups and encroachments you make while backing your vehicle through the alley (See Figure 12-2).
+The examiner will read the following instructions just prior to the straight line backing exercise: